Types of Computer Keyboard: Features, Examples & Pictures

 - An AZERTY keyboard

-Mechanical Keyboard
+1. Mechanical Keyboard

-Here are two examples of mechanical keyboards:
+Here are some popular mechanical keyboards:

 - Corsair K95 keyboard with strong keys and bright lights.
 Many gamers use it.